JennEYoon/learn-mldl/dlai/tasks.md

   Also failed.
 Screen capture individual sections and copy & paste to OneNote.
 Then save to PDF or JPG file.
   I seem to recall this same problem last time I took a Coursera class.
 Intentional barrier.
 NYTimes full page screen shot works with default Chrome apps, but Coursera Quizes pages DO NOT!!!   only javascript and no content on html page.

+ * May12  finish watching videos for class 3, start on class 5 sequence models.

 #### DLAI Slack Tuesday May 12, 2020.
   Peter and Dan will present.
   Class 2? notebooks.
 Optimization, Gradient Check, Initialization & Regularization.